Post inspired by a conversation with my daughter.

 me

-You know, the world expects cause-and-effect logic, implication, and chronological order — and I learned that as adaptation.
-But naturally I see connections between meanings, not just causes.
+You know, the world expects cause-and-effect logic, implication, and a timeline — and I learned that as adaptation.
+But naturally I see connections of meaning, not just causes.

-True… I look for meaning; it's only professionally that I call it 'cause'.
+True… I look for meaning; it’s only because of my profession that I call it ‘cause’.

 brain

-Yes, and you trained me interestingly 😏.
-Now I do this not to arrange a chain, but to find sense within that chain – the one that's different for everyone, even if the sequence looks the same.
+Yes, and you trained me in an interesting way .
+Now I do this not to arrange a chain, but to find meaning within it — the kind that is different for everyone, even if the sequence looks the same.

 brain